How are we treating patients safely?

-Throughout the Covid-19 lockdown we have made clear our view that the safety of our patients and staff is our overriding priority.
-As we move through a phased reopening and, eventually, return to full capacity, we want to share with you all that we’re doing to make our clinic a safe place to work and have treatment.
+Throughout the pandemic we have made clear our view that the safety of our patients and staff is our overriding priority.
+As we gradually return to normal operations, we want to share with you all that we’re doing to make our clinic a safe place to work and have treatment.

 Good Skin Days and Skin Surgery Clinic is not a beauty or aesthetics business.
 At our heart we are and always have been a fully regulated medical organisation.

 We are regulated and inspected by the Care Quality Commission, receiving a very positive report on our infection control procedures just last year.
 We have an experienced medical leadership team to guide us in all clinical matters.
 We have always had PPE, cleaning, respiratory hygiene and infection control policies.

 We share these credentials often but they are more important now than at any point in our 10 year history.

 Your questions, answered

 During the original lockdown we reviewed every part of a patient’s journey from initial enquiry to aftercare.
 Our clinical team identified all the places in which we could make further improvements, and we’re publishing them publicly here.